xuxiny17/oncoAnalysis/README.md

 if valid, it returns the sequence contained, otherwise the function terminates and produce error message.

-The *mutChecker* function (analysis function) takes in two DNA sequence and check if the suspected mutated sequence is different from the healthy version, if so, output the mutation details.
-In details, the output contains the number of total mutations, the number of Base A, T C, G mutated receptively, the positions that the mutation occured, and a mutation detailed matrix containing information which illustrates which base was mutated to which in mutated sequence compared to the healthy version.
+The *mutChecker* function (analysis function) takes in two same length DNA sequences and check if the suspected mutated sequence is different from the healthy version, if so, output the mutation details.
+In details, the output contains the number of total base changes, the number of Base A, T C, G mutated receptively, the positions that the base changes occurred, and a base changes detailed matrix containing information which illustrates which base was mutated to which in mutated sequence compared to the healthy version.

+If the length of the two input DNA sequences are different, it would print in the console telling the user whether there is deletion or insertion happened.

 The *mutTable* (analysis function) generates a simple table which illustrates the matrix output by the *mutChecker* function.
 The column